 Options for Keeping Track of Your Baby’s Movements

 - Baby monitors.
 Some mothers-to-be like to rely on technology to assure them that the baby is moving and developing nicely.

 - Kick charts.
-Charts such as these require mothers to mark each movement according to a specific time frame.
-At the end of the specified amount of time, the marks are counted.
-These are handy if you want to keep track of movements over several hours, days or weeks.
+Charts such as these require mothers to mark each movement in a specific time frame.
+The marks are counted at the end of the specified amount of time.
+These are handy if you want to keep track of movements over several hours, days, or weeks.

 - The Old-Fashioned Way.
 Some mothers eschew technology or paperwork in favor of just resting and allowing themselves to become comfortable with the habits of their baby’s movements.
-Sitting quietly in a comfortable position and calmly noting your baby’s pattern of movement and active hours may be all you need to be assured that everything is just fine.
+Sitting quietly in a comfortable position and calmly noting your baby’s pattern of movement and active hours may be all you need to ensure that everything is fine.

 When To Get Things Checked Out

 If you notice that your baby’s movements have noticeably decreased or weakened, it’s time to call your doctor to rule out any complications.

 Don’t panic, though.
 Often, your baby is just resting, or its position may be making it more difficult for you to detect the kicks and jabs.
 In any case, it’s always better to check in with your doctor and follow her advice and suggestions.